Track work hours with a timer built for client projects

 Add time later when the day did not go to plan

 Real workdays are messy.
-Sometimes you forget to start the timer, stop late, or need to fill in gaps after a meeting-heavy afternoon.
+Sometimes you forget to start tracking, stop late, or need to fill in gaps after a meeting-heavy afternoon.

-Timen keeps manual entry close to the live timer workflow, so catching up later does not feel like a different tool or a bigger task.
+Timen keeps manual entry close to live time tracking, so catching up later does not feel like a different tool or a bigger task.

 That means people can track honestly without worrying that one missed click ruined the whole day.